-For instance, one need only look to figures such as Professor IHARA Yasutaka (伊原康隆) and Professor UCHIDA Kōji (內田興二), whose work precedes the 1983/1984 Grothendieckian texts.
-Uchida-sensei's results (with, perhaps, the most broadly known being the Neukirch-Uchida theorem) are themselves, effectively 'anabelian-geometry-before-anabelian-geometry' milestones.
-Ihara-sensei was of centripetal importance in the establishment of the RIMS anabelian geometry community.
+For instance, one need only look to figures such as Professor IHARA Yasutaka (伊原康隆) and Professor UCHIDA Kōji (内田興二), whose work precedes the 1983/1984 Grothendieckian texts.
+Uchida-sensei's results (with, perhaps, the most broadly known being the Neukirch-Uchida theorem) are themselves, effectively 'anabelian-geometry-beforeanabelian-geometry' milestones.
+Iharasensei was of centripetal importance in the establishment of the RIMS anabelian geometry community.
 Thus, perhaps, rather than ask 'what the anabelian community at RIMS is', one could ask about the mathematicians and directions and have helped its development.
+When a community continues to direct itself according to a distinctive outlook, questions of where it came from and where it's going enjoy a certain contiguity.

 Perhaps, here, the reader will excuse a remark of wider scope on Grothendieck's legacy.
 As the temptation to ruminate on the triumphs of 20th-century mathematics retains its grip, perhaps it might be edifying to reflect not on pedestals of familiar admiration but rather on the undiscussed launchpads for contemporary flights of inquiry and mathematical work.
-Indeed, as Collas and I once discussed along the Philosopher's Path (哲学の道) near RIMS, the arguably overdetermined ethos of the memory of Grothendieck now tends to carry a somewhat stultifying effect, stunting the spontaneous growth of a greater community.
-Thus, the development of the initiatives, concepts, theories, and collaborations spawned by the anabelian arithmetic geometry community at RIMS, following the proof of Grothendieck's anabelian conjecture, is a particularly telling case study in mathematical community-building.
+Indeed, as Collas and I once discussed along the Philosopher's Path (哲学の道) near RIMS, the arauably overdetermined ethos of the memory of Grothendieck now tends to carry a somewhat stultifying effect, stunting spontaneous growth that might otherwise assemble along new channels or dampening currents that might otherwise coalesce.
+Thus, the development of the initiatives, concepts, theories, and collaborations spawned by the anabelian arithmetic geometry community at RIMS, following the proof of Grothendieck's anabelian conjecture, is a particularly telling case of mathematical community-building.

-Thus, without further ado, the reader is invited to join SciSci in tracking the course of this hitherto largely-undocumented development in 21st-century arithmetic geometry; to trace how legacy vessels from prior generations have been steered into new waters; to see how charts of old appear in new maps as broader landscapes are built out.
-We will try to recall historical developments, such as the origins of mathematical concepts; discuss current developments, such as exchanges between RIMS anabelian geometers and those abroad; as well as future prospects, such as the - perhaps once-unforeseeable - Teichmüller-theoretic form into which the Section Conjecture, an outstanding matter of Grothendieckian vintage, has been recast.
+Thus, without further ado, the reader is invited to join SciSci in tracking the course of this hitherto largely-undocumented development in 21st-century arithmetic geometry.
+We will try to recall historical developments, such as the origins of mathematical concepts; discuss current developments, such as exchanges between RIMS anabelian geometers and those abroad; and cover future prospects, such as the - perhaps onceunforeseeable - Teichmüller-theoretic form into which the Section Conjecture, an outstanding matter of Grothendieckian vintage, has been recast.